Data Strategy

 Insights can inform almost any decision.
 The challenge is in uncovering them in a suitable timeframe, and the move to data-driven cultures is only helping.

-It’s an interesting read, particularly given our current circumstances in the days of COVID-19 and the fact that most businesses are navigating completely unchartered territory.
 Data now more than ever needs to stand up and be counted.
 Decisions need to be informed, strategies adopted, and new opportunities identified – hence the almost frenzied search for insight amid the detail.
+But there's a data readiness gap.. between the perception that data is increasingly well-controlled, managed, and exploited, etc., and the reality of current data cultures.

-As the article highlights, global spending on technology and services for data analytics is around the $40 billion mark.
+Global spending on technology and services for data analytics is around the $40 billion mark.
 Look elsewhere, and the numbers keep on coming:

 Yet despite such investment, many executives still admit that they’re not making the most of the data at their disposal.
 For example, a Deloitte report on the topic suggests that the majority of businesses are not insight-driven.
 At the same time, 67% still lack basic data infrastructure – and continue to work in silos.